COVID-19 (Coronavirus) Update for Trinity Sport Clubs, Members and Visitors

 - Ulster and Ireland international rugby player Kathryn Dane

-Matthew Dossett, Deputy Head of Sport and Recreation commented: “We’re delighted to announce a very strong calibre of scholars for 2019 / 20.
-With 16 sports represented and a diverse range of developing and internationally recognised athletes, this is among our strongest list of recipients yet.
-“As with last year, the ever-improving standards of the support structure available to our highest performing athletes and teams in Trinity has resulted in a significant increase in scholarship applications.
+He continued, “Under the current circumstances which are hugely challenging to athletes, the ever-improving standards of the support structure available to our highest performing athletes and teams in Trinity has enabled a continued growth in applications.
 Improving our capability to attract and support talented athletes is a key objective for Trinity Sport, and this continual process will ensure that Trinity remains a strong destination of choice for the very best student athletes domestically and internationally.
 I’d like to congratulate this year’s scholars and wish everyone the very best of sporting and academic success for the season ahead.”

-Trinity College Dublin Sport Scholars 2019 / 2020:
+Trinity College Dublin Sport Scholars 2020 / 21:

 Kate Doherty – Athletics

-Cliona Murphy – Athletics
+Matthew Behan – Athletics

 Edel Thornton – Basketball

-Niamh Kenny – Basketball
+Niamh Kenny – Basketball (Kao Lee Basketball Scholarship)

-Sarah Kenny – Basketball
+Sarah Kenny – Basketball (Kao Lee Basketball Scholarship)